 Nocturne™ Vinyl Dance Floor

-From only £19.58 per m², you can cover an 8m x 8m studio space with a world-class dance floor for little over £1,000.
-It’s suitable for multiple dance styles but has a strong emphasis towards tap dance.
+From only £19.58 per m², you can cover an 8m x 8m studio space with a world-class dance floor for a little over £1,000.
+Furthermore, Nocturne™ is suitable for multiple dance styles but has a strong emphasis towards tap dance.
 As a result, it’s incredibly tough, able to withstand regular tap performances and offers superb sound for tap dance.
-Furthermore, its easy to self-install, trim to size and can even be rolled up and stored when not in use.
+It’s also easy to self-install, trim to size and can even be rolled up and stored when not in use.

 Best portable tap dance floor

 Never miss dance practice with My Dance Mat™.
 It’s the same Nocturne™ dance floor you’ll find in studios around the world – cut down to size for home use.
 This dance mat rolls out onto almost any hard surface to create a professional practice area that’s safe for tap dancing and offers excellent sound.
 Furthermore, the My Dance Mat™ is incredibly durable, easy to roll out and comes in various sizes.
 Additionally, the 2×1 My Dance Mat™ comes with a travel bag for tidy storage and easy transportation.

 With a My Dance Mat™, you can practice almost anywhere.
 It also helps to protect existing surfaces from tap shoe damage (ideal if Mum and Dad have just fitted at a new floor).

 The best dance floor for tap is a sprung floor with a heavy-duty vinyl top.
 This combination offers impact absorbency and a fantastic sound from shoe taps.
 Additionally, the vinyl covering also helps to protect the hardwood itself, helping it look good-as-new for longer.

 However, you don’t have to spend thousands.
 Self-installing can save money, and opting for a standard vinyl can be even more affordable.